scraperwiki/dumptruck/readme.md

 DumpTruck
 ==============

-DumpTruck is an document-like interface to an SQLite database.
+DumpTruck is an document-like interface to a SQLite database.

 Quick start
 ----------